 Sabiha Merchant, MB,BS Pediatric Neurology, Pediatric Epilepsy, ADHD in Children, Adolescents and College Students, Movement Disorders, Tourette Syndrome, Neurometabolic Disorders

-Mary Josephine Ward, PhD Behavioral Pediatrics, Parent-Infant Therapy, Developmental Disorders, Attachment Disorders, Child Development
+Mary J. Ward, PhD Behavioral Pediatrics, Parent-Infant Therapy, Developmental Disorders, Attachment Disorders, Child Development

 For office hours and staff information, view our medical practice page.